 - Keep your body warm in cold weather.
 When operating the unit wear gloves to keep the hands and wrists warm.
 It is reported that cold weather is a major factor contributing to Raynaud's Syndrome. - After each period of operation, exercise to increase blood circulation. - Take frequent work breaks.
-Limit the amount of

-- exposure per day. - Protective gloves available from professional chainsaw retailers are designed specifically for chainsaw use, which give protection, good grip and also reduce the effect of handle vibration.
+Limit the amount of exposure per day. - Protective gloves available from professional chainsaw retailers are designed specifically for chainsaw use which give protection, good grip and also reduce the effect of handle vibration.
+These gloves should comply with EN381-7 and must be CE marked.